fiszym/fiszym/README.md

 With a background in space quality assurance, I bring a detail-oriented and precision-driven approach to software testing.
 My experience in ensuring the highest standards in mission-critical environments has strengthened my ability to assess risk, validate compliance, and enhance overall quality.
 I am passionate about expanding my expertise in software quality assurance, eager to explore new testing methodologies, tools, and best practices to drive reliability and efficiency.
 With a strong commitment to continuous learning and adaptability, I am excited to contribute to and grow within the ever-evolving landscape of software testing.

 ## 🔍 About This Repository
-Welcome!
 This repository showcases my **experience in software testing and quality assurance**.
 Here, I explore various **software testing methodologies, automation tools, and best practices**

 ## 📂 Featured Projects
 - 🔹 **[Automated_Testing](https://github.com/fiszym/Automated_Testing_Playwright.git)** – Test Automation with Playwright + JS/TS